-What is a 55 and Older Community?
+What is a 55 and Older Retirement Community?

-A retirement community is a particular neighborhood that has been built for adults who are at least 55 years of age.
-The agent limit, however, is not always set in stone and can be as young as 50 and as old as 60 for a starting point.
+A retirement community is a neighborhood built for adults who are at least 55 years of age.
+However, the age limit is not always set in stone and can be as young as 50 and as old as 60 for a starting point.

-These communities offer a broad range of choices (the more expensive the community, the more it generally has to offer), all of which are designed to make retirement more attractive, healthier and more enjoyable than it would be if you were to buy and live in the average neighborhood.
+These communities offer a broad range of choices (the more expensive the community, the more it generally has to offer), all of which are designed to make retirement more attractive, healthier, and more enjoyable than it would be if you were to buy and live in the average neighborhood.

 Buying what may be your last home is considerably different than buying your first, and you will need to account for some factors that are unique to later life and the communities that cater to older buyers.

 Take a look at some of the best tips for buying into a 55 and over retirement community.